 Attorneys and paralegals aren’t the only ones who can use legal software

-In our last blog, we mentioned that there’s a myth about legal case management software.
+In our last blog, we mentioned that there’s a myth about legal services case management software.
 Many people think it’s only for legal departments.
 However, that’s far from the truth.
 Why?
 Flexible and moldable products like Legal Files Software can manage any type of information, whether it’s legal or non-legal.
 As a result, it’s just as easy for an HR department to take advantage of case management software.

 We have many corporations, universities, hospital systems and government agencies that first started using our software for legal purposes.
 After using the product, they realized they could modify it to meet their needs in other areas and departments.
 Some non-legal customers are even licensing the software just after hearing these stories.

 In the final part of this two-part series, we’re going to provide some real examples of customers who are using legal software in non-legal capacities.
 Specifically, we’re going to look at an HR department and a university.

 Applying legal case management software to HR

 Dallas County started out using Legal Files in its Sheriff’s Office and the Civil Division of the District Attorney’s Office.
 Describing the product as “tried and tested at Dallas County,” the Human Resources/Civil Service Office decided to implement it too.

 The office didn’t have a dedicated matter and case management system in place, so it decided that “Legal Files was the most efficient and logical way to go.”
 The team praised the legal software for being “highly customizable” and meeting its “business needs perfectly.”
 Among these needs are:

 - Staying on top of FMLA and ADA matters.

 In addition, the team uses the legal software to handle its robust reporting needs as an HR office.